 Let’s not sugarcoat it: the winter blues are a real thing.
-Sure, the season feels somewhat manageable during the holidays, but once you take down your holiday décor and make your New Year’s resolutions, you start to realize just how cold, dark, and isolating winter can be.
+Sure, the season feels somewhat manageable during the holidays, but once you take down your holiday décor and make your New Year’s resolutions, you start to realize just how isolating winter can be.
 It’s enough to put even the most positive people in a bad mood.

 While there isn’t one surefire way to get rid of those winter blues once and for all, there are a few things you can do to improve your mood.
 To help, a handful of design experts share the one thing that never fails to shake those winter blues.

 From product recommendations to design hacks, the tips below are bound to lift your spirit.

 Wake Up and Smell the Coffee

 “There are a few things that I do at home to stay positive, and one is making sure I have a perfect, comforting, and warm drink throughout the day, whether it's coffee or tea.
 I love having pretty things around me that make me feel good and put me in an elevated mind frame.
 I think not only what you drink but what you are drinking that beverage in is just as important, and so I love a beautiful mug.” —Cara Woodhouse, interior designer

 "Plants are a great decorative accessory and a mood booster, but if you’re like me and don’t have a green thumb, you want the aesthetic without the caretaking.
 I opt for faux plants, which are easy to care for and come in a wide variety of types to fit your style.
 For example, you can find everything from faux succulents in ceramic pots to tall floor faux fig leaf plants that look elegant but won’t break the bank at a store like Home Goods.
 Faux plants can also live in otherwise inconvenient spots, such as a high-up area above a refrigerator or hanging from the ceiling, and you’ll never have to worry about watering them.” —Beth Diana Smith, designer